massblabla/-posthouse/README.md

 To add posts and MOTDs, go to the Issues tab.
 You will see everything you need.

 ## License?
-posthouse by massblabla is marked with CC0 1.0 Universal.
+posthouse by massblabla is licensed with [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/?ref=chooser-v1).

 ###### i'm lazy